felipenogson/musicanalista/Readme.md

 #### Where this data came from?
 I found this data set on [Kaggle](https://www.kaggle.com/michaelbryantds/top-5000-albums-of-all-time-rateyourmusiccom)

-Context
+>Context
-This dataset contains the top 5000 albums of all time as decided on by the users of [rateyourmusic.com](rateyourmusic.com).
+>This dataset contains the top 5000 albums of all time as decided on by the users of [rateyourmusic.com](rateyourmusic.com).

-Content
+>
+>Content
-The dataset was acquired by scraping on 12 October 2021.
-It contains 5000 ranked albums including ranking, album name, artist name, release date, genres, descriptors, average rating, number of ratings, and number of reviews.
+>The dataset was acquired by scraping on 12 October 2021.
+It contains 5000 ranked albums including ranking, album name, artist name, release date, genres, descriptors, average >rating, number of ratings, and number of reviews.
+>

-The scraper can be found at [this GitHub repo](https://github.com/michaelbryantds/rateyourmusic-scraper).
+>The scraper can be found at [this GitHub repo](https://github.com/michaelbryantds/rateyourmusic-scraper).
+> <cite>--Description from keggel site</cite>
 #### You should be very bussy, isn't it?
 Thanks for asking.
 Actually no, I don't do this for a living, but I love to do it, so what I am trying to say is that I am open for hiring.
 If you think that I can help you or your team, don't hestitate on contact me <felipe@nogson.com>.